Force (2014 film): Plot

-Force is a new commercial Bengali movie, is based on the love and relationship of a father and a son.
+Force is a new commercial Bengali movie, based on the love and relationship of a father and a son.
 Arjun (Prosenjit Chatterjee) is an encounter specialist police officer whose goal is to eradicate both crime and criminals from the society.
 He lost his wife during the birth of his son, Abhimanyu.
 His son is an autistic patient and suffers from neurodevelopmental problems.